h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 When you open the zip file, the following files should be included:

 - Experiment logs (regular and anonymized)
-- A Summary of the Experiment
+- A Summary of the experiment
-- Experiment Features along with relevant importance
+- Experiment features along with relevant importance
 - Ensemble information
 - Experiment preview
 - Word version of an auto-generated report for the experiment
 - Target transformations tuning leaderboard
-- Tuning Leaderboard
+- Tuning leaderboard

 2\.
 Open the auto-generated .doc report and review the experiment results.